-We regularly represent individuals who have invested in Ponzi schemes.
-We pursue claims against both the companies and the individuals who have orchestrated the fraud, and often also pursue the advisors, accountants, or financial institutions who assisted in making the scheme appear legitimate.
+Our attorneys regularly represent individuals who have invested in or fallen victim to Ponzi/Banking schemes.
+The firm pursues claims against both the companies and the individuals who have orchestrated the fraud, and often also pursue the banks, advisors, accountants, or financial institutions who assisted in the scheme itself or in making the scheme appear legitimate.

-- A class of investors against various banks alleged to have been associated with Allen Stanford’s $7 billion Ponzi scheme, whose claims recently survived summary judgment and will proceed to trial in due course;
+- A class of investors against various banks alleged to have been associated with Allen Stanford’s $7 billion Ponzi scheme, resulting in substantial settlements with each of the banks.

 - Investors in Louisiana State Court against Judith Zabalaoui, Charles Schwab, and Omni Bank to recover losses related to the $5 million Zabalaoui investment fraud scheme.